TIBCOSoftware/ibi-webFOCUS-CE/Samples/adapter-password-update/README.md

 <!-- TOC --><a name="check-to-see-if-automation-is-working-as-expected"></a>
 ### Check to see if Automation is working as expected

+[!IMPORTANT]
+By default, CronJob runs script with Dry-run set to true - so inder order to password to be updated you need to deploy CronJob setting Dry run to false

 * Change the Database Password: Log in to your database and manually change the password for the user specified in the secret.
 * Verify WebFOCUS Connection: Attempt to connect through WebFOCUS.
 The connection should fail since the password has changed.